YSDun/LE10/README.md

+Associations of Life’s Essential 10 with Mortality, Biological Ageing, and Life Expectancy Free of Cardiovascular Disease and Cancer: Two Nationwide Cohort Studies

 Codes for analyses in UK Biobank are in the folder named 'UKBiobank'.
 The folder includes the following RMD files:
 'ukb_function' (containing all self-defined functions)